Gofer2x/FE6-in-FE8-Buildfile/GUIDE.md

 Table Readers
 ===============
-There is a Python script (TableUpdater.py in the Tools folder) that can take the names out of the leftmost column of a Nightmare table and using Enumerate (another script) autogenerate EA definitions.
-It's ran on various tables through _UpdateIDsFromTables.cmd in the root folder.
+There is a Python script ("TableUpdater.py" in the Tools folder) that can take the names out of the leftmost column of a Nightmare table and using Enumerate (another script) autogenerate EA definitions.
+It's ran on various tables through "_UpdateIDsFromTables.cmd" in the root folder.

 Supports
 ===============
-Due to engine limitations, Roy and Lilina cannot have all of their supports (they have 11, FE8 engine has a limit of 7).
+Due to engine limitations, Roy and Lilina cannot have all of their supports (they originally have 11 in FE6, but the FE8 engine has a limit of 7).
 There is a script to let you choose which of their supports are cut in [Tables/EA/Generated](Tables/EA/Generated).

 It also supports adding new supports if you add them in the support data dict in the script itself.
 Just follow the naming convention of the already present vanilla supports' text data.